 The seasonal pattern of its delta waters, which flood in winter and then drop in the spring, leaving rich deposits of silt, raised sandbanks and islands, gives Coto de Doñana its uniqueness.
 Conditions are perfect in winter for ducks and geese, but spring is more exciting; the exposed mud draws hundreds of flocks of breeding birds.

-In the marshes and amid the cork-oak forests behind, you’ve a good chance of seeing squacco herons, black-winged stilts, whiskered terns, pratincoles and sand grouse, as well as flamingos, egrets and vultures.
+In the marshes and amid the cork-oak forests behind, you have a good chance of seeing squacco herons, black-winged stilts, whiskered terns, pratincoles and sand grouse, as well as flamingos, egrets and vultures.
 There are, too, occasional sightings of the Spanish imperial eagle, now reduced to a score of breeding pairs.

-Conditions are not so good in late summer and early autumn, when the marismas dry out and support far less birdlife.
+Conditions are not so good in late summer and early autumn when the marismas dry out and support far less birdlife.

 Get back to nature in Doñana National Park with this tour from Seville.

 Finca-Vallestares is located in Almonte.
 This apartment features a private pool, a garden, barbecue facilities, free WiFi and free private parking.

 Salamanca actually has two universities, the minor one being the Universidad Pontificia de Salamanca, a short walk south of Pza.
 Mayor.
 It was originally linked to the university proper, but the faculties of theology and canon law were excluded from the main institution in 1852, and Pontificía was later formally established as a separate religious university in 1940 by Pope Pius XII.